Master this 5-Step Negotiation Process

 2. Exchanging Information

 While a polite gesture, it also gives you a chance to scope out the scale of their offer.
-That way, you can use this time to alter your terms if needed.
+You can use this time to alter your terms if needed.

 Active listening skills are vital for understanding how your counterpart sees the situation during this stage.
 That way, you can help to reach an agreement that benefits everybody.
 Many salespeople opt to take notes that record all points made by the other party to be clarified later.

-Ultimately, it’s crucial for each party to “make their case.”
-So that they have equal opportunity to share their interests, concerns and hopes.
+Ultimately, it’s crucial for each party to “make their case” so that they have an equal opportunity to share their interests, concerns, and hopes.

 Questioning

-Help the other party to think deeply about your offering and if you’re the person to help them solve it!
+Help the other party think deeply about your offering and if you can help them solve it!
 Below are several questions you can ask to understand where they’re coming from – and where they want to go:

 1. What are the most significant challenges you face?